-When a family grows, one of the priorities for young parents is scheduling medical appointments for developmental checks on the newborn.
-However, arranging a podiatric consultation for the child is a rarer occurrence, even though walking is an important step in a baby’s growth, and their little feet require just as much care as the rest of their body.
-What can you do to avoid injuries and provide your child’s feet with the support they require?
+When a family grows, one priority for young parents is scheduling medical appointments for developmental checks on the newborn.
+However, scheduling a podiatric consultation is less common despite walking being a crucial step in a baby’s growth.
+The support and care of your child’s feet are essential to prevent injuries and ensure healthy development.

 Common problems in children

-You may find your baby’s wobbly walk adorable when they take their first steps.
-However, you should check to see whether your child’s feet are hurting, and the best way to do so is to arrange a podiatrist visit.
+You may find your baby’s wobbly walk adorable when they take their first steps, but it is important to check if your child’s feet experience pain by arranging a podiatrist visit.

 Whether there is a problem or not, your child’s feet should be examined by a podiatrist